t-tobias/k8-playground/src/main/resources/k8s/helm/envoy/mtls steps.md

 Hello from Spring Boot at 2025-07-30T13:41:26.177963232* Connection #0 to host myapp.mtls.local left intact

 # debugging why it is not working get tls cert from server is it the testCA cert with cn CN=myapp.localtest.me or the nginx default
-openssl s_client -connect localhost:9443 -servername myapp.mtls.local -showcerts
+openssl s_client -connect localhost:9443 -servername myapp.localtest.me -showcerts

 #  describe gateway to check if the certs are found
 kubectl describe gateway myapp-gateway -n envoy-gateway-system